 Conclusion

 We all need more food storage that is efficiently used and more ergonomic storage that delivers a better user experience.
-The corner pantry can deliver this needed storage because of its vast use.
+The corner pantry can deliver on this needed storage because of the vast uses of a corner pantry.
 The primary goals are fewer steps, less lifting, more organization, and greater convenience.
 Therefore, we believe the corner pantry will not become extinct anytime soon.